 Building Performance

-Our mission is to educate the next generation of Architects skilled in decarbonized building design through iterative, data informed methodologies.
-Graduates apply their in-depth understanding of California Building & Energy Codes for the creation of high performance architecture, including projects pursuing LEED, WELL, and Living Building Challenge certifications.
+Our mission is to educate the next generation of Architects skilled in high performance building design.
+Using iterative, data informed methodologies, program graduates apply their in-depth understanding of the California Building & Energy Codes for the creation of decarbonized, net-zero architecture, including projects pursuing LEED, WELL, and Living Building Challenge certifications.

 In recognition of the advanced curriculum and practicum completed by program graduates, the College of the Canyons Bachelor of Science in Building Performance degree has earned the Zero Energy Design Designation granted by the U.S. Department of Energy.

 The 4-year Bachelor of Science in Building Performance degree satisfies the state license educational requirement of the California Architects Board.
 Please refer to this Licensure Overview for more information.
-College of the Canyons strives to provide students with an effective path to architectural licensure in California that is inclusive and affordable!
+College of the Canyons strives to provide students with an effective and affordable path to architectural licensure in California.

-How To Apply Sign up for Info Sessions
+How To Apply Sign up for an Info Session

 Why Building Performance?